Vitamin C Benefits for Skin (How It Works & How to Use)

 Using a skin moisturizer or sunscreen that contains vitamin C is a great way to brighten your skin and avoid dark spots.
 Use sunscreen daily or any time you know you will be in the sun.

-Reducing Wrinkles & Fine Lines
+Reducing Wrinkles and Fine Lines

 Vitamin C may have a hydrating effect on skin.
 Hydration is the key to preventing signs of skin aging like wrinkles and fine lines.
 Vitamin C also plays a role in collagen synthesis - effectively increasing collagen production.